-How Dangerous is Nasal Obstruction?
+How Dangerous Is Nasal Obstruction?

 Nasal obstruction might not sound like a big deal to those who don't suffer from it, but for anyone who has experienced chronically blocked nasal passages, you understand how frustrating, uncomfortable and dangerous it can be.

-What is Nasal Obstruction?
+What is Nasal Obstruction, and is it dangerous?

 Everyone whose ever had a cold knows how annoying a stuffed up nose can be.
 But for those with nasal airway obstructions caused by chronic conditions or allergies that annoying feeling of stuffiness becomes a way of life.

 Nasal obstructions occur when the nasal passages are unable to pass enough air though the nose, which causes discomfort and many other troubling symptoms.
 There are many factors that can cause this condition including: